3angleTech/tslint/README.md

 This library contains linting rules for TypeScript, for Angular and for styling.

-To use the TypeScript rules, update `tslint.json` to include:
+To use the TypeScript rules, install required peer dependencies and update `tslint.json` to include:

     {
       "extends": [